github/docs/content/codespaces/managing-codespaces-for-your-organization/choosing-who-owns-and-pays-for-codespaces-in-your-organization.md

 If your organization owns a codespace, your organization has control over that codespace.
 For example, for codespaces owned by your organization, you can:

-- Use the [REST API](/rest/codespaces/organizations) to manage codespaces, such as stopping or deleting a codespace.
+- Use the [REST API](/rest/codespaces/organizations) to manage codespaces, such as stopping or deleting a codespace
-- Access audit logs to review actions related to {% data variables.product.prodname_github_codespaces %}.
+- Access audit logs to review actions related to {% data variables.product.prodname_github_codespaces %}
-- Set policies to manage constraints, such as restricting the base image or machine type that can be used in codespaces, or setting a default timeout and retention period.
+- Set policies to manage constraints, such as restricting the base image or machine type that can be used in codespaces, or setting a default timeout and retention period

 If a user owns a codespace, your organization does not have any of these options for managing the codespace, even if the codespace was created from one of your organization's repositories.